 At a Glance

-Estimated New Cases in 2014 12,020
+Estimated New Cases in 2022 13,190

-Estimated Deaths in 2014 4,740
+Estimated Deaths in 2022 5,130

-Number of New Cases and Deaths per 100,000: The number of new cases of soft tissue including heart cancer was 3.3 per 100,000 men and women per year.
-The number of deaths was 1.3 per 100,000 men and women per year.
-These rates are age-adjusted and based on 2007-2011 cases and deaths.
+Rate of New Cases and Deaths per 100,000: The rate of new cases of soft tissue cancer was 3.4 per 100,000 men and women per year.
+The death rate was 1.3 per 100,000 men and women per year.
+These rates are age-adjusted and based on 2015–2019 cases and 2016–2020 deaths.

-Relative survival statistics compare the survival of patients diagnosed with cancer with the survival of people in the general population who are the same age, race, and sex and who have not been diagnosed with cancer.
+Relative survival is an estimate of the percentage of patients who would be expected to survive the effects of their cancer.
+It excludes the risk of dying from other causes.
 Because survival statistics are based on large groups of people, they cannot be used to predict exactly what will happen to an individual patient.
 No two patients are entirely alike, and treatment and responses to treatment can vary greatly.

 Survival by Stage